biswajitghosh2/workspace_one/README.md

    c.
 Click Add > Add Profile
    d.
 Select the context (User or Device) and then select the Device Type if the context is "Device".
    e.
 Configure the details and paylods for the profile.
+2. To Deploy Profile
+   a.
+Please follow the following Omnissa KB to deploy profiles on Workspace One to add a "Device Profile": https://docs.omnissa.com/bundle/WorkspaceONE-UEM-Managing-DevicesVSaaS/page/AddAGeneralProfile.html
+   b.
+Please follow the following Omnissa KB to deploy a user profile: https://docs.omnissa.com/bundle/SystemSettingsVSaaS/page/DeviceandUserAdvancedProfileOptionsSettings.html

 Profiles are also primarily used to provision multi-platform (iOS, macOS, etc.) with the same application settings.